Benjamin Disraeli: Second Derby government

-Derby took office at the head of a purely "Conservative" administration, not in coalition with any other faction.
+Derby took office at the head of a purely "Conservative" administration, not in coalition.
 He again offered a place to Gladstone, who declined.
 Disraeli was once more leader of the House of Commons and returned to the Exchequer.
 As in 1852, Derby led a minority government, dependent on the division of its opponents for survival.
 As Leader of the House, Disraeli resumed his regular reports to Queen Victoria, who had requested that he include what she "could not meet in newspapers".

 During its brief life of just over a year, the Derby government proved moderately progressive.
 The Government of India Act 1858 ended the role of the East India Company in governing the subcontinent.
-It also passed the Thames Purification Bill, which funded the construction of much larger sewers for London.
-Disraeli had supported efforts to allow Jews to sit in Parliament—the oaths required of new members could be made in good faith only by a Christian.
-Disraeli had a bill passed through the Commons allowing each house of Parliament to determine what oaths its members should take.
+The Thames Purification Bill funded the construction of much larger sewers for London.
+Disraeli had supported efforts to allow Jews to sit in Parliament with a bill passed through the Commons allowing each house of Parliament to determine what oaths its members should take.
 This was grudgingly agreed to by the House of Lords, with a minority of Conservatives joining with the Opposition to pass it.
 In 1858, Baron Lionel de Rothschild became the first MP to profess the Jewish faith.

 Faced with a vacancy, Disraeli and Derby tried yet again to bring Gladstone, still nominally a Conservative MP, into the government, hoping to strengthen it.
 Disraeli wrote a personal letter to Gladstone, asking him to place the good of the party above personal animosity: "Every man performs his office, and there is a Power, greater than ourselves, that disposes of all this."
-In responding to Disraeli, Gladstone denied that personal feelings played any role in his decisions then and previously whether to accept office, while acknowledging that there were differences between him and Derby "broader than you may have supposed".
+In response, Gladstone denied that personal feelings played any role in his decisions then and previously whether to accept office, while acknowledging that there were differences between him and Derby "broader than you may have supposed".

 The Tories pursued a Reform Bill in 1859, which would have resulted in a modest increase to the franchise.
 The Liberals were healing the breaches between those who favoured Russell and the Palmerston loyalists, and in late March 1859, the government was defeated on a Russell-sponsored amendment.
 Derby dissolved Parliament, and the ensuing general election resulted in modest Tory gains, but not enough to control the Commons.
 When Parliament assembled, Derby's government was defeated by 13 votes on an amendment to the Address from the Throne.
 He resigned, and the Queen reluctantly sent for Palmerston again.